 A customer posting an unboxing video or product review on TikTok is a great example.
 Brands like GoPro and Chipotle regularly share this kind of content across their social media channels.

-It’s a strategy where brands use content made by real customers, like reviews, social media posts, and videos to promote their products.
+It’s a strategy where brands use content made by real customers, like reviews, social media posts, and videos, to promote their products.
 It builds trust and turns buyers into brand advocates.

 Start by building a community, featuring customer posts, and offering simple incentives.
 Hashtag campaigns, contests, and reposting their content help encourage consistent participation.